The Colorful Pahiyas Festival, a precious Experience at Lucban, Quezon

 Just 2 Days in Lucban Quezon

-but I guess the most wonderful 2 days of our lives, after refreshing our soul in the Kamay ni Hesus shrine, and had our delicious lunch at Kamay sa Palaisdaan, we experience the climax during the Pahiyas Festival on the second day.
+It is a wonderful two days of our lives at Lucban Quezon, after refreshing our soul at the Kamay ni Hesus shrine, and had our delicious lunch at Kamayan sa Palaisdaan, we experienced the climax witnessing the Pahiyas Festival on the second day.